mrtwistor/Dido-and-the-Remainder/Dido-and-the-Remainder.md

 # Dido and the Remainder,

-a novel by Jonathan Holland
+a cycle by Jonathan Holland

-quam tauri circumdare tergo possent
+"taurino quantum possent circumdare tergo"
 — Virgil, Aeneid I.367

 “As much land as could be encircled by a bull’s hide.”